Commit to public health care now!

 We know public health care is not only equitable, it also offers better quality, more efficient and cost-effective care.
 Nothing has made this more clear than COVID-19: the pandemic erupted in the places like long term care where our system has been most fractured by private for-profit interests.

 We already know that private, for-profit delivery costs more, pulls health professionals out of the public system and is unaccountable to the public.
 We cannot afford to further entrench these facilities and their investors in our system.

 Now, more than ever, is the time to focus our efforts on public system improvements and expanding capacity in the public system, to re-amplify the need for team-based models that are proven effective and to think about addressing staffing shortages among all health care providers required to work down the backlog.

-Please fill out the email to Minister Dix in the sidebar - and edit the email to explain why British Columbia's government needs to commit to public solutions to deal with the surgical backlog.
+Please fill out the email to Minister Dix in the sidebar - and edit the email to explain how investment into public health care solutions would benefit you and all BC residents.
+The BC government needs to hear from you.